-Photo courtesy: Sam Nuttall; Stop TB Partnership

-As the primary TB medicine market steward, GDF has been on the frontline of the global response to these emergencies, conducting assessments of country stock levels, working with suppliers on production planning, prioritizing and expediting shipments to countries in need (including those that do not normally procure through GDF), and collaborating with partners to identify and expand active pharmaceutical ingredient (API) options.
+Photo courtesy: Sam Nuttall; Stop TB Partnership As the primary TB medicine market steward, GDF has been on the frontline of the global response to these emergencies, conducting assessments of country stock levels, working with suppliers on production planning, prioritizing and expediting shipments to countries in need (including those that do not normally procure through GDF), and collaborating with partners to identify and expand active pharmaceutical ingredient (API) options.
 Central to these efforts are GDF's strategic partnerships with NTPs, donors, technical agencies, clinicians and civil society organizations to create sustainable, viable markets that deliver innovative, quality-assured and affordable TB products.
 Many of these partnerships have been catalytic, from the recently wrapped Government of Japan and USAID-funded Paediatric DR-TB Initiative to the ongoing USAID 3HP Scale-Up project.

 Building on this success, GDF's partnerships now expand beyond TB.
 Recognizing that its holistic model has long been an example for other disease spaces, in May 2024, GDF and GARDP signed a collaboration agreement supporting the introduction of new, priority antibiotics to address AMR.
-GDF in 2024: achieving results, expanding its reach
+GDF in 2024: achieving results, expanding its reach GDF supplies TB products to 126 countries in an ever-changing global supply chain landscape

-GDF supplies TB products to 127 countries in an ever-changing global supply chain landscape In 2024, GDF is projected to deliver more than US\$ 320 million worth of TB medicines, medical devices and diagnostics to 127 countries.
-This includes US\$ 224 million in medicines, US\$ 83 million in diagnostics, and US\$ 13 million in medical devices.
+In 2024, GDF delivered US\$ 350 million worth of TB medicines, medical devices and diagnostics to 126 countries.
+This includes US\$ 239 million in medicines, US\$ 99 million in diagnostics, and US\$ 12 million in medical devices.

-Value of GDF Products Delivered by Type of Product Value includes product and shipping costs

-Countries Procuring via GDF by Type of Funding
+\Value includes product and shipping costs Countries Procuring via GDF by Type of Funding

-GDF strategies result in US\$ 41 million savings for country programmes and donors in 2024 GDF initiatives resulted in US\$ 41 million in savings between January and September 2024, an amount equivalent to the cost of treating an additional 94,250 adults with DR-TB using the newly recommended BPaLM regimen or treating an extra 4 million people using 3HP for TB prevention.
+GDF strategies result in US\$ 66 million savings for country programmes and donors in 2024

+GDF initiatives resulted in US\$ 66 million in savings between January and December 2024, an amount equivalent to the cost of treating an additional 151,700 adults with DR-TB using the newly recommended BPaLM regimen or treating an extra 6,4 million people using 3HP for TB prevention.
 These savings were realized through various GDF strategies, including dramatic price reductions for key medicines (e.g., bedaquiline, pretomanid, and rifapentine/isoniazid) and diagnostics (e.g., GeneXpert, Truenat).
-Savings were also realized from the flexibility afforded to clients in postponing or cancelling orders or changing freight modes to decrease costs.
+Savings were also realized from the downward adjustment of order volumes to avoid waste, along with the flexibility afforded to clients in postponing or cancelling orders or changing freight modes to decrease costs.
 This flexibility has the added benefit of enabling countries to pivot to the newly recommended WHO regimens sooner, as opposed to being forced to accept and consume old regimens due to pre-existing orders.
-In a world of uncertainties, crises and constraints, the SRS speeds up the delivery of affordable TB medicines, no matter how small the order GDF's SRS is a critical inventory of TB medicines, stored at the warehouse of GDF's PA.
-This stockpile enables GDF to respond rapidly to emergencies and reduce lead times for medicine delivery.
-The SRS also pools procurement orders

-GDF Savings in 2024

-as of 30/09/2024

-and purchases entire batches of medicines, which enables GDF to meet suppliers' minimum production requirements and fulfil small orders that match countries' exact needs.
-In 2024, over 85% of client requests to the SRS were below suppliers' minimum batch sizes.
+In a world of uncertainties, crises and constraints, the SRS speeds up the delivery of affordable TB medicines, no matter how small the order and reduce lead times for medicine delivery.
+The SRS also pools procurement orders and purchases entire batches of medicines, which enables GDF to meet suppliers' minimum production requirements and fulfil small orders that match countries' exact needs.
+In 2024, over 84% of client requests to the SRS were below suppliers' minimum batch sizes.
+GDF's SRS: Benefits to Suppliers Passed on to Clients from January to December 2024

-0